World Court to hold hearings over Israel's Rafah attacks | Law-Order

 World Court to hold hearings over Israel's Rafah attacks

+About 1,200 people were killed in Israel and 253 taken hostage on Oct.
+7 when Hamas launched the attack that started the war, according Israeli tallies.
+The hearings in The Hague will only focus on issuing emergency measures, to keep the dispute from escalating, before the court can rule on the merits of the case, which usually takes years.

-The U.N.'s International Court of Justice will hold hearings on Thursday and Friday to discuss new emergency measures sought by South Africa over Israel's attacks on Rafah during the war in Gaza, the tribunal said Monday.
+The U.N.'s International Court of Justice will hold hearings on Thursday and Friday to discuss new emergency measures sought by South Africa over Israel's attacks on Rafah during the war in Gaza, the court said Monday.
+The measures form part of an ongoing case South Africa filed at the ICJ in December last year accusing Israel of violating the Genocide Convention during its offensive against Palestinians in Gaza.

-The hearings on May 16 and 17 will deal with South Africa's request to the court to order more emergency measures against Israel over its attacks on Rafah, the tribunal added, part of an ongoing case which accuses Israel of acts of genocide against Palestinians.
-Israel has previously said it is acting in accordance with international law in Gaza, and has called South Africa's genocide case baseless and accused Pretoria of acting as "the legal arm of Hamas".
+Israel has previously said it is acting in accordance with international law and has called the genocide case baseless and accused Pretoria of acting as "the legal arm" of Gaza's ruling Hamas militants.
+South Africa will address the court on Thursday after it asked the ICJ, also known as the World Court, last week to order Israel to cease its Rafah offensive and allow unimpeded access to Gaza for U.N. officials, organisations providing humanitarian aid, and journalists and investigators.

+Israel will present its side of the case on Friday, according to the court schedule.
+The war has killed nearly 35,000 people in Gaza, according to health authorities there.
+About 1,200 people were killed in Israel and 253 taken hostage on Oct.
+7 when Hamas

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)